Exclusive - U.S. expanding corporate foreign bribery probes to include hiring

 Charles Duross, who led the Justice Department's FCPA unit until January, when he joined the law firm Morrison & Foerster, said a job offer could constitute a "thing of value" under the law but the challenge would be proving a quid pro quo.

-In the wake of the JPMorgan probe, Reuters reported in November the SEC had sent letters to Morgan Stanley (MS.N) and other banks, including Goldman Sachs (GS.N) and Citigroup (C.N), seeking information about their hiring practices.
+In the wake of the JPMorgan probe, Reuters reported in November the SEC had sent letters to Morgan Stanley and other banks, including Goldman Sachs and Citigroup, seeking information about their hiring practices.

 The new inquiries involve employees who were potentially qualified for their jobs, and performed work, as well as "no-show" jobs, where people do not do work for which they are paid, sources said.
 In the past, few cases by U.S. authorities have dealt with hiring practices that involved real jobs.